-Matthew Epperson is a southern cooperator based in Athens, Georgia, and founding Executive Director of the Georgia Cooperative Development Center.
-He grew up in Tampa, FL where he became a first-degree black belt in a family of martial arts before relocating in 2008 for love and education.
+Matthew Epperson is a southern cooperator based in St. Petersburg, FL, and founding Executive Director of the Georgia Cooperative Development Center.
+He grew up in Tampa, FL where he became a first-degree black belt in a family of martial arts before relocating in 2008 to Athens, GA for love and education.
 He’s a graduate (2015) of the Masters of Management: Co-operatives and Credit Unions program at Saint Mary’s University, an online program offered in Halifax, Nova Scotia.
-He is a manager at Daily Groceries Co-op, where he has worked for the past 8 years performing in various capacities from produce bagger to board director, human resources coordinator and bookkeeper.
+He was a manager at Daily Groceries Co-op, where he has worked for 9 years performing in various capacities from working member to board director, bookkeeper and interim General Manager.
 He has helped found the first worker-owned co-op in Athens, a cleaning co-op called Peachy Green Clean Co-op.
 He has served on the boards of multiple nonprofits including the Cooperative Food Empowerment Directive (CoFED), Rabbit Box Storytelling and BikeAthens.
 He is a proud individual member of CooperationWorks! the nationwide cooperative developer peer network.
 He currently also works at Suncoast Credit Union as a Member Advocate for one of the largest credit unions in the United States.
 He is also employed full-time as the Business Director of Savvy Cooperative.

 Audrey is a manager in Wegner CPAs’ assurance department.
 Audrey has worked for the last seven years on the audits of nonprofit and cooperative organizations in Georgia, Wisconsin, and Montreal, Canada.
 Audrey lives in Carrollton, Georgia and works primarily on cooperatives.
 She worked for 3 years for Wegner CPAs in Madison and now works out of Atlanta.